Viishhnur/3-1Pre-FS/README.md

 - Use hyphens for spaces
 - Be descriptive
 - Examples:
-  - `feature-add-math-questions`
-  - `update-physics-mcqs`
-  - `fix-computer-science-pdfs`
+  - `updated-Day-xx-codes`

 ### 3. Make Your Contributions

-- Add new study materials
+- Add daily coding question solutions
-- Update existing resources
+- Update mcqs
-- Improve document quality
+- Improve code quality
-- Ensure academic accuracy

 ### 4. Commit Your Changes